March 12, 2026 (3mo ago)

 }

-In hyper, setting an empty body ensures the response ends cleanly.
-The HTTP/2 codec sends END_STREAM on the HEADERS frame when there's no body, which is exactly what the client expects for HEAD.
+Setting an empty body ensures the HTTP/2 codec sends END_STREAM on the HEADERS frame, which is exactly what the client expects.

-The symptoms were misleading.
-Here's how it played out:
+The symptoms are misleading.
+Here is how it typically plays out:

 curl -I --http2 -v https://your-app.com/ 2>&1 | grep -i content-length

 If you see content-length in the response, your proxy is passing it through.
-That doesn't guarantee a hang — it depends on the client — but it's a latent bug waiting to trigger.
+That may not guarantee a hang on every client, but it is a latent bug waiting to trigger.

 # macOS: brew install nghttp2